balticored/raspberry_pi/README.md

 ```

 ## argo-cd
-To install argocd with ARM support, a fork from phillebaba is used.
+To install argocd with ARM support, a fork from alinbalutoiu is used.
 It might be necessary to label node that argocd should be installed on,
 since by default it installs on master node.